 - Kosher Note: If you want to keep this recipe dairy free, use margarine instead of butter and make sure your other ingredients are kosher certified pareve.

 - Cut the sweet potatoes into small chunks, then immerse them in water and boil them for about 30 minutes until tender.

-- Heat oil over medium; you will need about 1/2 inch of oil in your skillet for frying.
-Heat up the oil till it reaches 360 degrees F-- use a candy thermometer to measure heat.
+- Heat oil over medium low - medium; you will need about 1/4 inch of oil in your skillet for frying.
+Heat the oil until it reaches 275 degrees F-- use a candy thermometer to measure heat.
 If you don't have a thermometer, test the oil temperature with a piece of bread.
 If the oil sizzles and the bread browns in 60 seconds, it's ready.

-- Take about 1/4 cup of the potato mixture and form it into a slider-sized patty.
-Carefully place it into the hot oil to fry.
-Repeat until there are 3-4 patties in the frying pan (do not fry more than 4 at a time, or they will start to fall apart).
+- With an ice cream scoop or greased measuring cup, scoop 1/4 cup of the potato mixture and carefully place it into the hot oil to fry.
+Repeat until there are 5-6 patties in the frying pan.
+Do not overcrowd.

 - Fry the patties for 4-5 minutes on each side until nicely browned and cooked through.
 Place on a cooling rack to drain and cool, or on two layers of paper towels.
 Continue to fry the patties in batches.
-When patties are done, sprinkle with sea salt to taste.
 Serve immediately.